When a Vehicle Changes From Under-steer to Over-steer – Look Out!

 Because of this ultra-dangerous phenomenon, it is extremely important for tire manufacturers to design and manufacture tires that resist tread separation.

 Miami tire lawyers need to be aware of this phenomenon so that they can counter allegations that loss of control is the fault of over-zealous steering input by the driver.
-At Jay Halpern and Associates we have commissioned experts to do track test demonstrations which illustrate the under-steer to over-steer phenomenon, and the inability of even a well prepared professional driver from preventing a vehicle from spinning out following a tread separation.
+At Halpern, Santos & Pinkert, P.A. we have commissioned experts to do track test demonstrations which illustrate the under-steer to over-steer phenomenon, and the inability of even a well prepared professional driver from preventing a vehicle from spinning out following a tread separation.